-The Company is a public limited company which is listed on AIM on the London Stock Exchange and is incorporated and domiciled in the British Virgin Islands.
-The address of its registered office is PO Box 173, Road Town, Tortola, British Virgin Islands.
+The Company is a public limited company which is listed on the AIM Market of the London Stock Exchange and is incorporated and domiciled in the British Virgin Islands.
+The address of its registered office is PO Box 173, Kingston Chambers, Road Town, Tortola, British Virgin Islands.